Who should read Atomic Habits Summary? And why?

 What would my ideal version of myself look like?

-What habits would my ideal self adopt?
+What habits would my perfect self adopt?

 Most people never ask these questions to themselves.
 Result?
 They adopt bad habits and waste a lot of time.